ionide/DependencyManager.FsProj/README.md

+> [!NOTE]
+> This is almost entirely based on the work of [Ionide](https://github.com/ionide/DependencyManager.FsProj) and the supsequent fork of [Thonas Leko](https://github.com/ThisFunctionalTom/DependencyManager.FsProj).
+I’ve updated some things there and there to run on the latest .NET Core SDK and [Ionide.ProjInfo](https://github.com/ionide/proj-info).
+I personally daily drive this tool for development purposes.

 # DependencyManager.FsProj

-This nuget package enables loading `.fsproj` files in `.fsx` scripts.
+This NuGet package enables loading `.fsproj` files in `.fsx` scripts.
-It extends `#r` syntax with `fsproj` dependency manager, so you can do `#r "fsproj: PATH_TO_FSPROJ.fsproj"` and it will load all references and files from the project.
+It extends `#r` syntax with `fsproj` dependency manager, so you can do `#r "fsproj: PATH_TO_FSPROJ.fsproj"`, and it will load all references and files from the project.

 Sample: